 Wildlife is also diverse and abundant.
-Predators include jaguar, cougar, and the jaguarundi.
-There are approximately 160 species of mammals with some of more popular including the black-capped squirrel monkey, spider monkey, giant anteater, spectacled beer, collared peccary, giant river otter, marsh deer, two-toed sloth, brown-throated sloth, and the giant armadillo.
+Predators include the jaguar, cougar, and jaguarundi.
+There are approximately 160 species of mammals with some of more popular including the black-capped squirrel monkey, spider monkey, giant anteater, spectacled beer, collared peccary, giant river otter, marsh deer, a two-toed sloth, brown-throated sloth, and the giant armadillo.

 There are 155 species of amphibians and 132 species of reptiles.
-There are the spectacled caiman and the black caiman along with the boa, green anaconda and tree boa being some of the more sought after sightings.
+There are the spectacled caiman and the black caiman along with the boa, green anaconda, and tree boa being some of the more sought after sightings.

-Trails in Manu National Park
+Manu National Park Trails